Are you noticing an incorrect comment count after importing your WordPress site?

 ?>

-Once you have replaced the information, save this file as comments-fix.php
+Once you have replaced the information, you can save the file as comments-fix.php

 on your desktop.

-Now you will need to upload this file to your site’s root directory.
-You can do that by using an FTP client or by using the file manager in your web hosting control panel.
+You will now need to upload this file to your site’s root directory.
+You can do that using an FTP client or the file manager in your web hosting control panel.

-After uploading the file to your website, you need to open your web browser and go to this file:
+After uploading the file to your website, let’s open your web browser and head over to this file:

 https://example.com/comments-fix.php